rozek/notes-on-modular-things/README.md

 ## Installation and Usage ##

-Let's say, you have a chosen a "thing" that you plan to build - or you want to develop a new one.
+Let's say, you have chosen a "thing" that you plan to build - or you want to develop a new one.
 Assuming, that this thing is called "xxx" (the name should qualify as a valid Javascript identifier), then you will find below the instructions for installation and use of that thing (skip whatever does not seem applicable and change `xxx` to the actual name of your thing):

 #### Firmware Preparation ####